|

 Healthy

-Learn to eat healthy and help manage your blood glucose level.
+Learn to eat healthy and lose weight to control your blood sugar

 Exercise